 pnpm supports Yarn's Plug'n'Play since v5.9.
 With PnP, both your application and the dependencies of your application will have access only to their declared dependencies.
 This is even stricter then setting

-hoist=false because inside a monorepo, you're application will not be able to access even the dependencies of the root project.
+hoist=false because inside a monorepo, your application will not be able to access even the dependencies of the root project.

 To use Plug'n'Play, set these settings:

 If you are not ready to use PnP yet, you can still be strict and only allow packages to access their own dependencies by setting the hoist configuration to false: